 When to Best Use Tax-Loss Harvesting

-As an Austin financial advisor I recommend using market volatility points and the end of the year as the best times to consider harvesting losses.
+As a Los Angeles financial advisor I recommend using market volatility points and the end of the year as the best times to consider harvesting losses.
 Market volatility points help to reinforce the lack of an emotional attachment to the investments.
 The end of the year is important as it’s the last opportunity to recognize losses before the next tax season.
 No matter what your financial goals are, tax-loss harvesting should be taken into consideration when managing your investments.

 Investopedia: How to Avoid Violating Wash Sale Rules When Realizing Tax Losses

 Still have questions determining how to apply tax-loss harvesting to your investment management?
-Meet with a fee-only financial advisor in Austin, TX or online to discuss tax planning.
+Meet with a fee-only financial advisor in Los Angeles or virtually online to discuss tax planning.